reasonml/reason-react/website/blog/2023-09-13-reason-react-ppx.md

 Next:

 - Update the package definitions with `opam update`
-- Install the latest versions: `opam install reason-react reason-react-ppx`
+- Install the latest versions with `opam install reason-react reason-react-ppx` (or upgrade `opam upgrade reason-react` & install `opam install reason-react-ppx`)
 - In your dune file, add `reason-react` to `libraries` and `reason-react-ppx` to `preprocess`:

 > (libraries reason-react)